-Chandrayaan-2 Will Keep September 6 Date With Moon.
-Its Journey Explained in 5 Simple Steps
+As Chandrayaan-2 Readies for Moon Landing Tonight, Its Journey Explained in 5 Simple Steps

-The Rs 978-crore Chandrayan 2 will take 48 days to accomplish the task of landing on the Moon through meticulously planned orbital phases.
+The Rs 978-crore Chandrayan 2 took 48 days to accomplish the task of landing on the Moon through meticulously planned orbital phases.

 GSLV MkIII-M1 vehicle at the Second Launch Pad (Image: isro.gov.in)

-Sriharikota (Andhra Pradesh): The Indian Space Research Organisation (ISRO) launched a billion dreams into space on Monday with the lift-off of the Chandrayaan 2 lunar probe.
+Sriharikota (Andhra Pradesh): The Indian Space Research Organisation (ISRO), which launch a billion dreams into space with the lift-off of the Chandrayaan-2 mission, waits with bated breath as the spacecraft eyes landing on the moon early on Saturday.
 The mission, launched onboard the heavy-lift rocket GSLV-MkIII, nicknamed Baahubali, will land a rover near the unexplored lunar southern pole.

 The three-component spacecraft weighing 3,850 kg comprises an orbiter, the lander and the rover.
-The Rs 978-crore Chandrayan 2 will take 48 days to accomplish the task of landing on the Moon through meticulously planned orbital phases.
-Billed as the most complex and prestigious mission ever undertaken by the ISRO since its inception, Chandrayaan 2 will make India the fourth country to soft land on the lunar surface after Russia, the United States and China.
+The Rs 978-crore Chandrayan 2 took 48 days to accomplish the task of landing on the Moon through meticulously planned orbital phases.
+Billed as the most complex and prestigious mission ever undertaken by the ISRO since its inception, Chandrayaan-2, if successful, will make India the fourth country to soft land on the lunar surface after Russia, the United States and China.

 Here’s a look at Chandrayaan 2’s step-by-step journey after blast-off:

-- About 16 minutes after the lift-off, the GSLV MkIII will inject Chandrayan-2 into 170 x 40400 km Earth orbit.
-From then onwards, the mission will witness a series of manoeuvres by scientists to carry out different phases of the mission.
+- About 16 minutes after the lift-off, the GSLV MkIII injected Chandrayan-2 into 170 x 40400 km Earth orbit.
+From then onwards, the mission witnessed a series of manoeuvres by scientists to carry out different phases of the mission.

-- For the first 17 days from lift-off, the spacecraft will be in Earth-bound phase before its orbit is finally raised to over 1.05 lakh km.
+- For the first 17 days from lift-off, the spacecraft was in Earth-bound phase before its orbit was finally raised to over 1.05 lakh km.

-- After that, it will be nudged into the Lunar Transfer Trajectory taking it to the proximity of Moon in the next two days.
+- After that, it nudged into the Lunar Transfer Trajectory, taking it to the proximity of Moon.

-- Then gradually over the next few days it will be brought to 100 X 100 km circular orbit when the lander will separate.
+- Over the next few days, it was brought to the 100 X 100 km circular orbit when the lander separated.

-- After another few days of orbiting, it will make a soft landing at a chosen place on Lunar surface.
+- After another few days of orbiting, it is now ready to make a soft landing at a chosen place on the lunar surface.

 Recommended For You